Yuelioi/docs-v3/Ue/blueprint/en/Math/Color/Quantize With Rounding To 8-bit (LinearColor).md

 ---
-display_name: Quantize With Rounding To 8-bit (LinearColor)
+title: Quantize With Rounding To 8-bit (LinearColor)
 order: 30
 ---
 ## Navigation